 The Apollo 1 fire grabbed the nation’s attention again.
 Gus Grissom, one of the three who died, was one of the original space titans; death was always a possibility, but the U.S. program had been so lucky.
 Apollo’s start with tragedy put it back in the headlines.

 The space program and its many successes made Americans hopeful, even in that dark decade when the Vietnam War showed the bloody possibilities of the Cold War.
 That darkest year of 1968 — see the box below — closed nicely with Apollo 8 orbiting the Moon, and the famous Christmas Eve telecast from the three astronauts, Frank Borman, Jim Lovell, and William A. Anders.
 The space program kept us hopeful.

-But, then I got my assignment for Scouting for the summer — out of nearly 50 nights under the stars, one of the days would include the day of the space walk.
+Then I got my assignment for Scouting for the summer.
+Out of nearly 50 nights under the stars, one of the days would include the day of the space walk.
 Not only was it difficult to get televisions into Maple Dell Scout Camp, a good signal would be virtually impossible.
-I went to bed knowing the next day I’d miss the chance of a lifetime, to watch the first moon landing and walk.
+I went to bed Sunday night knowing the next day I’d miss the chance of a lifetime, to watch the first moon landing and walk.

 And so it was that on July 20, 1969, Neil Armstrong became the first human to set foot on the Moon: “A small step for a man, a giant leap for mankind,” was what he meant to say in a transmission that was famously garbled (at least he didn’t say anything about jelly doughnuts).

 NASA provided a video compilation for the 40th anniversary of Apollo 11 in 2009: